Neuro-Logical/speech/Cross_Lingual_Evaluation/README.md

 $ pip install -r requirements.txt
 ```
 ## Data pre-processing 📈

-Recordings from both the data sets were resampled to 16 kHz as required by the algorithms used for the feature extraction.
-To resample speech recordings to 16kHz, run the script:
+Recordings have to be resampled to 16 kHz, as required by the algorithms used for the feature extraction.
+To resample speech recordings to 16kHz, run the following command changing input and output path:

   ```
   $ bash Data_prereprocessing/convert_to_16k.sh
   ```

-   - To extract speech transcripts from speech recordings using openAI Whisper (https://openai.com/blog/whisper), run:
+To extract speech transcripts from speech recordings using openAI Whisper (https://openai.com/blog/whisper), run the following command changing input and output path:

    ```
    $ python Data_preprocessing/extract_transcripts.py